uber/crumb/README.md

 }
 ```

-Let's wire Crumb here.
-The symmetric counterpart to `@CrumbProducer` is `@CrumbConsumer`.
-We can
+Crumb can be wired in here.
+The symmetric counterpart to `@CrumbProducer` is `@CrumbConsumer`, so
-make a similar annotation here for consuming:
+this example uses a similar `@PluginPoint` annotation here for consuming.
+This time it's annotated
+with `@CrumbConsumer` to indicate that it's for consumption.

 ```java
 @CrumbConsumer